cheesesamwich/Glide/README.md

 2. Download the index.tsx file from the 3AM repository and drag it into `Vencord\Vencord\src\userplugins\Glide`.
 3. Run `pnpm build` from the cmd in your vencord directory.
 4. Restart your discord.
-5. Navigate to your plugins menu and enable the 3AM Plugin.
+5. Navigate to your plugins menu and enable the Plugin.
 To configure, press the cog icon.

 #### Other Client Installation

 There is no longer support for other modded Discord clients.
-3AM only supports Vencord.
+Glide only supports Vencord.